erykjj/jwlmanager/README.txt

     Grouped views are mutually exclusive
 -   Title View - change how publication titles are displayed
     -   Code - publication code
-    -   Short Title - abbreviated title
+    -   Short - abbreviated title
-    -   Full Title - complete title
+    -   Full - complete title

 Right-clicking on a line in the Notes or Annotations categories will bring up a window with a preview of the selected items, provided there aren’t too many.
 The